carlisia/bio-adapt/docs/emerge/use_cases.md

 ## Overview

 This document presents real-world scenarios where emerge excels, complete with problem descriptions, solutions, code examples, and expected outcomes.
-Each use case shows how emerge's decentralized synchronization solves actual problems better than traditional approaches.
+Each use case shows how emerge's [decentralized](decentralization.md) [synchronization](../concepts/synchronization.md) solves actual problems better than traditional approaches.
+See [Alternatives](alternatives.md) for comparisons with other solutions.

 ## 1. 🌐 API Rate Limit Optimization